top of page

 • Pick Your Pulitzer: InstaPlot (what happens, 10 words or less), memory hook (scene to help recall if read the book already), commitment (length, challenge)

-• Pulitzer Pairings: Pulitzer fiction winners grouped by common denominators
+• Pulitzer Pairings: Pulitzer winners grouped by common denominators

 • Pulitzer Bests & Worsts: A special distinction for each Pulitzer fiction winner